public-key-cryptography/public-key-editor/README.md

 	the discrete log problem or dlp because it uses one equation for the static signature key y = a ^ x (mod p), another equation for the one-time signature key r = a ^ k (mod p), and a third equation for the signature s = k m + x r (mod p-1) where p is the base modulus and p-1 is the exponent modulus.
-	This signature algorithm is also not secure because the integer discrete log problem is just as bro- ken as the integer factorization problem.

 	Elliptic curve ciphers Q = k P where the points are defined by the equation y^2 == x^3 + a x + b (mod p) are not included in the software because the elliptic curve discrete log function has a periodicity which makes it susceptible to quantum computing.
 In addition, the complexity of elliptic curves makes the ciphers vulnerable to attack without solving the ecdlp or underlying math problem if the parameters a, b, and p are not chosen correctly, and nobody knows how to choose the parameters of the curves to protect against all unknown attacks.
+Many people are suspicious or distrustful of elliptic curve ciphers because the equations are complicated and they have a large attack surface.

-If the parameters are chosen correctly and a is congruent to zero modulo 3 then elliptic curve ciphers can be as secure as integer discrete log / factorization ciphers.
+	If the parameters are chosen correctly and a is congruent to zero modulo 3 then elliptic curve ci- phers can be as secure as integer discrete log / factorization ciphers, but they don't have any ad- vantage over integer ciphers since they are also susceptible to quantum computing.
+Elliptic curve ci- phers that are based on isogenies are quantum resistant but they are almost certainly broken since they are being approved for standardization and cryptanalysts have had over a decade to study them.
+	(Just because a cipher is quantum resistant doesn't mean that the cipher is also classical resistant or resistant to classical computing.)

-	Ciphers based on polynomial factorization and error-correcting codes also are not used or included in the public key class because they are not secure for any key size.
+	Ciphers based on polynomial factorization and error-correcting codes also are not used or included in the public key class because they are not secure for any key size, and learning with errors ciphers are not included because they are only based on the subset sum problem.
+Factorization and integer discrete logarithms are harder to solve because they are based on the nonlinear subset product prob- lem or the problem of solving for m[] in y = g^(x[i](2^t)) mod p where each x[i] == 0 or 1.

+	In the LWE cipher, the recipient chooses a prime (or prime power) modulus q, a public array A[], a private key s, and a secret random error array e[] where the sum of the elements is smaller than q/2, and then computes the static public key B[] = A[] s + e[] modulo q.
+(The random errors can be dis- carded because they are not used for decryption.)
+To encrypt a message M[], for each bit in M the sender chooses a subset of elements in A and B and then calculates u = the subset sum of the A ele- ments mod q, and v = the subset sum of B[] + [q/2] M[i] (mod q) where q/2 M[i] is either 0 or q/2.
+	For each bit M[i] the one-time public key is the pair (u, v), and for M[] the one-time public key is the array of pairs or doubles { { u0, v0 }, { u1, v1 }, { u2, v2 }, ... }.

+	Since A[] s + e[] == B[], multiplying u (== a subset sum of A[]) by s approximately equals v (== a subset sum of B[] + 0 or q/2); therefore the recipient can use the private / secret key s to decrypt or recover the message bit by calculating m == (v - s u modulo q) / [q/2] because the difference v - s u (mod q) equals 0 or q/2 plus the sum of the errors which is not large enough to change the quotient.
+But a cryptanalyst who knows how to solve the subset sum problem can also decrypt the mes- sage by inverting u to find the indexes of the samples and then using the indexes to find the sub- set sum of B[] and solving for M[i] == (v - the subset of B[] (mod q)) / [q/2].
+The cryptanalyst may also be able to break the static public key because the equations are linear and the modulus is pub- lic unlike the knapsack cipher which is also linear but uses a private modulus.

-	The Merkle-Hellman / knapsack cipher c[] = r0 a[] + r[][] s[] (mod n), b = c[] (m[] mod p) where c[] is the recipient's static public key and b is the sender's one-time public key is included in the public key class because the cipher is quantum resistant, but the cipher is not enabled by default in the passphrase dialog because the key size is large.
+	The Merkle-Hellman / knapsack cipher c[] = r0 a[] + r[][] s[] (mod x), b = c[] m[] where c[] is the recipient's static public key and b is the sender's one-time public key is included in the public key class because the cipher is quantum resistant and the one-time public key is unbreakable, but the ci- pher is not enabled by default in the passphrase dialog because the key size is large.
 The knapsack key size is around 6 K to 8 K bits, 1 K byte, 2 K chars, or 30 to 40 lines per key.
 This could be a problem for public keys that are printed on web pages because the keys occupy a lot of space, but it doesn't matter for keys that are stored on email servers.

-	The Merkle-Hellman / knapsack cipher is important in cryptography because it is the only asymmet- rical public key cipher or invertible one-way function other than the Rabin cipher, and it is the only public key cipher that uses a private modulus.
-The knapsack cipher was also the world's first quantum-resistant public key cipher.
+	The Merkle-Hellman / knapsack cipher is important in cryptography because it is the only real asym- metrical public key cipher or invertible one-way function other than the Rabin cipher, and it is the only public key cipher that uses a private modulus.
+(The Diffie-Hellman ciphers use commutative, sym- metrical, and non-invertible one-way functions which means that the private variables x and k commute with each other, or f(y = f(a, x), k) == f(z = f(a, k), x)) The knapsack cipher was also the world's first quantum-resistant public key cipher.
 The Merkle-Hellman cipher is unbreakable but it has to be implemented correctly or else it doesn't work.

 	For example, if the public random table r[][] or the private / secret key s[] equals zero, then the static public key can be broken unless the cipher includes small random errors that are added to the static key.
 Moreover, if the one-time public key has a small solution set, then a cryptanalyst can find the sender's private key m[] by solving the knapsack problem and trying all the solutions.
-	(Note that the multiplier r0 can be public because a cryptanalyst can find it anyway since one of the equations has to start with a[0] = 1 and r[0][] = 0; a[] has to start with 1 because a[] is a superincreasing sequence and the knapsack density has to equal 1.)
+(Note that the multiplier r0 can be public because a cryptanalyst can find it anyway since one of the equa- tions has to start with a[0] = 1 and r[0][] = 0; a[] has to start with 1 because a[] is a super- increasing sequence and the knapsack density has to equal 1.)

-	Even if a cryptanalyst knows how to solve the general or non-superincreasing knapsack problem it won't break the one-time public key b = c[] m[] because the cipher was designed to resist this attack.
-The ciphers use an irregular public and private key so that there is a large number of solutions to the knapsack problem.
-The cryptanalyst wouldn't know which of these solutions is the correct key because the search space or solution set is too large to try all the combinations, but the recipient can always decrypt the sender's secret key m[] because the recipient knows the pri- vate modulus n and the secret key s[].
+	Even if a cryptanalyst knows how to solve the subset sum or non-superincreasing knapsack problem it won't break the one-time public key b = c[] m[] because the cipher was designed to resist this at- tack.
+The ciphers use an irregular public and private key so that there is a large number of solu- tions to the knapsack problem.
+The cryptanalyst wouldn't know which of these solutions is the correct key because the search space or solution set is too large to try all the combinations, but the recip- ient can always decrypt the sender's secret key m[] because the recipient knows the private modulus n and the secret key s[].

+	A cryptanalyst would have to be able to solve the vector equation c[] = r0 a[] + r[][] s[] (mod x) for the secret key s[] to invert the function, but this is impossible without knowing the modulus because there is only one solution to the equation; the cryptanalyst cannot choose a random modulus n and solve for a different s'[] to get the same public key c[].
+Even if the equation could be solved for the modulus x and secret key s[] it wouldn't break the Merkle-Hellman cipher because the public key includes small random errors that are added to c[] to increase the search space to re- sist this attack.
+The cryptanalyst would have to try to solve the equation 2^80 or a septillion times to find the solution or to break the public key.